phillipclarke29/CV/README.md

 Over the last 20 years, I have built and sold innovative IT solutions to both the private and public sectors and I know of no better buzz than successfully developing and selling a new product or online service.

 I have extensive experience of starting, developing and growing businesses, managing budgets and staff and working at a senior level.
-I have recruited, built and managed successful "stripy" teams, bringing together a variety of contractors, developers, researchers, technical authors and engineers to create focussed, agile teams.
+I have recruited, built and managed successful "stripy" teams, bringing together a variety of contractors, developers, researchers, technical authors and engineers to create focussed, successful, agile teams.

+In order to maintain an up to date understanding of the latest cutting edge software build techniques, design frameworks and working practises needed used create software I spent 8 months studying Web Development with Makers Academy, the UK's leading software developer course.
 In my perfect world I would be having fun, working hard, building something beautiful and cutting edge for a global market.

 #### Software Development

 - Using Elgg initially, then Drupal and PHP, I successfully built and sold secure networking products for local authorities to facilitate knowledge sharing communities for vulnerable groups across the UK.
 - Designed, implemented, hosted and supported global case management software for the European Gaucher Alliance which tracks requests for charitable access treatment for children and adults across the world with Gaucher disease.
-- Built and sold an SMS school bus alert system based on the Essendex API to support parents of disabled children.
+- Built and sold an SMS school bus alert system based support parents of disabled children.
 - Created an MVP HR goal sharing application for Amelore Ltd.
-- Recruited and led a team of 15 developers building a multi - million pound cutting edge online service for a government department.
+- Recruited and led a team of 17 developers building a multi - million pound cutting edge online service for a government department.

 #### IT entrepreneur